saann12/Secure-My-USB/README.md

 ## Author

-This is a solo academic project for cryptography coursework.
+This is a solo cryptographic security tool developed for educational and practical use.

 ## Acknowledgments